letsencrypt/acme-spec/draft-barnes-acme.md

 Given a Challenge/Response pair, the server verifies the client's control of the domain by verifying that the resource was provisioned as expected.

-1. Form a URI by populating the URI template "https://{domain}/.well-known/acme-challenge/{path}", where the domain field is set to the domain name being verified and the path field is the path provided in the challenge {{RFC6570}}.
+1. Form a URI by populating the URI template "http://{domain}/.well-known/acme-challenge/{path}", where the domain field is set to the domain name being verified and the path field is the path provided in the challenge {{RFC6570}}.
 2. Verify that the resulting URI is well-formed.
-3. Dereference the URI using an HTTPS GET request.
+3. Dereference the URI using an HTTP GET request.
-4. Verify that the certificate presented by the HTTPS server is a valid self-signed certificate, and contains the domain name being validated as well as the public key of the key pair being authorized.
-5. Verify that the Content-Type header of the response is either absent, or has the value "text/plain"
+4. Verify that the Content-Type header of the response is either absent, or has the value "text/plain"
-6. Compare the entity body of the response with the nonce.
-This comparison MUST be performed in terms of Unicode code points, taking into account the encodings of the stored nonce and the body of the request.
+5. Compare the entity body of the response with the token.
+This comparison MUST be performed in terms of Unicode code points, taking into account the encodings of the stored token and the body of the request.

-If the GET request succeeds and the entity body is equal to the nonce, then the validation is successful.
-If the request fails, or the body does not match the nonce, then it has failed.
+If the GET request succeeds and the entity body is equal to the token, then the validation is successful.
+If the request fails, or the body does not exactly match the token, then it has failed.

 ## Domain Validation with Server Name Indication